3 EHR E-Prescribing Features That Are Critical in Behavioral Health

 Consider all the time saved by being able to order a predetermined batch of medications for all patients arriving in detox, rather than prescribing them individually.

-At large facilities with a large patient load and a steady flow of new patients, these are the kind of time saving functions that can make a real difference in the time providers have to spend on the actual care of their patients.
+At large organizations with a large patient load and a steady flow of new patients, these are the kind of time saving functions that can make a real difference in the time providers have to spend on the actual care of their patients.

 In such a dynamic industry linked so closely with evolving technology, outdated software can still seem very attractive to the untrained eye.